Tag Archives: Airlines

 6. Use an Anti-Jet Lag Remedy

 A homeopathic version (non-drug) is safe and yes, it really works.
 Avoid alcohol.
 Even if wine can make you sleepy while you’re earth-bound, in an aircraft it accelerates dehydration.
 You will only need this if you’re passing through multiple time zones and primarily going overseas.
+No Jet Lag Homeopathic Jet Lag Remedy (1 Pack, 32 Chewable Tablets), Travel Must Have, Flight Essential for Jet Lag Relief, Plant-Based.

 7. Try a Sleep Aid

-There are several over the counter options for you to consider to help you sleep on a flight.
+There are several over-the-counter options for you to consider to help you sleep on a flight.
 Dramamine, which helps with motion sickness can make you drowsy.
 Unisom and ZzzQuil are designed to help with insomnia so can help you sleep on a flight.
 Melatonin is a hormone.
 Discuss these sleep aids with your doctor for advice on which is best for you.
 Hint: Store your sleep aid in your toiletry bag at home so you don’t forget to pack it.

 8. Block-out Noise